andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/03-rehearsals.md

 </div>

-Because the song that precedes *Honky Tonk Badonkadonk* in our performance was sung by none other than Ronnie Milsap.
-Originally penned by Burt Bacharach, the song *Any Day Now*, opens Milsap's 1982 album *Inside*.
-In a stark juxtaposition to Adkins's objectifying anthem, *Any Day Now* pokes at that raw nerve deep in your gut
+Because the song that precedes *Honky Tonk Badonkadonk* in our performance was sung by none other than...
+Ronnie Milsap.
+The opener to Milsap's 1982 album *Inside*, it's a stark juxtaposition to Adkins's objectifying anthem that pokes at that raw nerve deep in your gut

 a relationship on the rocks and a sweetie who's gonna break your heart.
 Milsap tenderly sings about that hollow feeling deep down in your gut when you